rbooth84/homelab/Kubernetes-Install.md

 kubectl delete -f longhorn-service.yaml
 ```

 Longhorn does not have any built in security.
-In another guide we will configure ingress and secure it using [Authentik](https://goauthentik.io/).
+After you complete the kubernetes setup follow [my guide](Authentik.md) on setting up [Authentik](https://goauthentik.io/) which also includes setting up ingress for Longhorn with SSO.

 ## Install Cert-Manager